cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 Proposals are not processed.
 They are only stored to apply when commits use proposals by reference and to know the proposal sender.

+XXX(RLB): Do light clients even need to see proposals?
+For anything related to the tree, they don't care.
+They never see the proposal list in the Commit.
+The only possible things are PSK, ReInit, and GroupContextExtensions proposals, which I'm not sure we handle properly anyway.
+We should probably do an audit of proposals to make sure that a light client gets enough information to react appropriately to a commit that covers them (maybe throw them into some extension alongside the tree slice), and also insert some words about future proposal types.

 When processing a commit, the client retrieves